22 Sights in Witten, Germany (with Map and Images)

 Show sight on map

-The Saalbau Witten is a multifunctional event hall for events of up to 1000 people.
-With more than 250 events such as concerts, plays and conferences every year, the hall building reaches around 100,000 visitors.
-It is centrally located on the edge of downtown Witten.
+The Witten Saalbau is a multifunctional event hall for events up to 1000 people.
+With over 250 events such as concerts, acting and conferences, the hall building reaches around 100,000 visitors.
+It is centrally located on the edge of the city center of Witten.

 Wikipedia: Saalbau Witten (DE), Facebook, Website